 Rather than putting “How You can Win a Free Training Session” go with something more along the lines of “Enjoy an Intense Training Session On Us!”
 The latter is more appealing as the first word is an action verb that puts the reader in the mindset of performing an activity, and it reads more like an invitation rather than a mundane blog title.

 Contrary to popular belief, people like conversing with other people more than they do computers.
 Even if you use an automated system to schedule and deliver your emails, they don’t have to come off as impersonal.
 Here are a few ways to make your emails more man (or woman) and less machine:

 - Avoid using ‘email@example.com’: This is the easiest way to get people to swipe right past your email.
 Personalize your email address by using a real name in both the email address and the content itself.

 - Address them directly: Use their name, rather than speaking in general terms.
 You can also implement the use of words like “you” and “your.”

 - Hint to exclusivity: It is natural for people to yearn a sense of belonging.
 By using phrases like “From us to you” and “For our loyal customers only,” you make the recipient feel special or a part of a limited group.

 No one likes to be lied to, whether it be face-to-face or via email.
 Avoid over-sensationalizing your subject line to get the reader to click.
 You may get them to open your email the first go-around, but once you lose a consumer’s trust, you’ll quickly find yourself on the unsubscribed list.

-Email marketing can require a bit more attention than you’re willing to provide which is fine.
+Email marketing can require a bit more attention than have time for.
 Market My Market is here to help grow your business through the implementation of proven effective digital marketing strategies.
-We offer our services to those in the fitness, legal, medical and many other industries.
-Contact us today for a free consultation with a digital marketing expert.
+We offer our services to those in the fitness, legal, medical and a variety of other industries.
+Contact us today at (800) 954-9441 for a free consultation with a digital marketing expert.